tungtylee/fast-classify-exoplanet/data_TOI/README.md

 # 4. Analyze the new filtered sets, for example to check for missing values
 python analyze_column.py data/train_set_filtered.csv --missing-only

+# 5. Score a prediction file against the test set
+# (This assumes you have generated a 'test_set_pred.csv' file with your model)
+python score_model.py data/test_set_filtered.csv data/test_set_pred.csv
 ```

 ## Data Source